 The beautiful eye ball gouged out immediately after death, or perhaps from a live human, serves as a key to break the seal of the Underground Ruins, the Remote Graves section.

-Indeed, the witches’ mansion enshrines a statue of a hooded woman performing what appears to be a healing ritual upon an ailing man laid on an altar, her and two smaller women on either side looking to the heavens for healing.
+Indeed, the witches’ mansion enshrines a statue of a hooded woman performing a ritual upon an ailing man laid on an altar, her and two smaller women on either side looking to the heavens for healing.
 Leading up to this hang more statues of bandaged-up men in similar prayer.
 With the similarity to the Church of the Good Chalice, the witch’s residence appears to serve the same role as that old church in Yharnam.
 This explains the fancy bridge connecting two elevated platforms in the middle of the room — it is an ambo for the hooded preachers to interact with their congregation from above.
 The statues make their message clear: the witches alone can ensure health and safety of Hemwick.
 As shown in their boss battle, they can use their arcane arts to heal and revive others, and the manor holds no shortage of beds for the sick.
 The elders preserve the old traditions and so continue to be looked toward for both temporal and spiritual guidance even after the ancestral blood has thinned and who-knows-how-many generations have passed, carrying on Pthumer’s matriarchal societal structure in the process.